jonschlinkert/app-boilerplate/README.md

 # app-boilerplate [![NPM version](https://badge.fury.io/js/app-boilerplate.svg)](http://badge.fury.io/js/app-boilerplate)

 > Boilerplate for creating a node.js application based on Template, vinyl and orchestrator.
+This consists of the core, generalized components of assemble, verb and generate.

 ## Features